ndlopez/webApp/rest-api/README.md

 Then, lastly, by doing a simple find & replace on your page's source code ($pageContents) for any instances of '' and replace them to whatever the $pageTitle variable was set to.
 Of course, it will then replace <title><!--TITLE--></title> with Your Page's Title.
 After that, echo the $pageContents, just like the browser would have.

 ---
-Environment: Panasonic Let'sNote/Linux Fedora 34<br>
+## Running Environment
+Server: Debian 11 on WSL, Apache2, Mariadb, PHP 7.2<br>
-Languages: PHP, Python, JavaScript, Ruby, and Shell<br>
+Languages: PHP, Python, JavaScript, Shell<br>
-Editors: VIM and Emacs
+Editors: VIM and VSCode